The start of a new school year is just around the corner! Accordingly, this post is chock-full of fun ways to celebrate going back to school.

 I thought you might enjoy seeing how my own mother decorates the table for back to school.
 Isn’t this cute?
 She uses colored folders as placemats, tucking bright napkins and flatware into the inside pockets.
 And if you look closely, you’ll see she’s decorated her centerpiece, hutch and bay window with chalkboards, crayons, and other essentials schoolchildren use to do their lessons.

-Here’s a free printable coloring page to encourage your back-to-schoolers to study hard.
+Here’s a couple of free printable coloring pages to encourage your back-to-schoolers to study hard.
+First, we have a coloring page based on 2 Timothy 2:15 — Study to show yourself approved.

 Homeschool Report Cards